Sludovic/ComposerManualInstallWinXP-/README.md

 ```Batchfile
 php composer.phar install
 ```
-You will see installation of dependencies
+You will see the installation of dependencies

 And that's all, you can begin/continue the configuration of the project.